Higher-form (quasi)hydrodynamics from holography: deformations and dualities

+The structure of the rest of the paper is as follows.
+In \Cref{p2setup}, we lay out the family of holographic models studied in this work.
+Their defining properties are presented, as well as the electric-magnetic-like dualities relating them.
+In \Cref{HForms_in_BH}, we first examine how ingoing boundary conditions are to be imposed on solutions to the equations of motion and then solve them perturbatively in frequency, wavenumber and, where applicable, mass.
+This constitutes the main computational effort in this work.
+In \Cref{holog_quasihydro}, after reviewing quasihydrodynamics, we investigate how it describes the systems dual to our holographic models in the appropriate finite-temperature regimes.
+In \Cref{correlator_results}, the results of \Cref{HForms_in_BH} are used to compute retarded correlators.
+Besides confirming the analysis of \Cref{holog_quasihydro}, this also supports the validity of a set of dualities that includes those mentioned above.
+We conclude in \Cref{discussion} with a detailed summary of results and an outlook.

-\paragraph{Conventions.} Lowercase Greek letters $\mu, \nu, \ldots$ denote coordinate indices on the $d$-dimensional physical spacetime.
-Among these, lowercase Latin letters $i, j, \ldots$ refer specifically to spatial coordinates.
-(In \Cref{finiteT}, we use $x^A$ to denote the $d{-}2$ spatial coordinates transverse to the wavevector.)
-Lowercase Latin letters $a, b, \ldots$ from the beginning of the alphabet are used for indices in the $(d{+}1)$-dimensional bulk spacetime, whose boundary is identified with the physical spacetime.
-Antisymmetrisation of indices is denoted with square brackets and it is not normalised, e.g., $X_{[a b]} = X_{a b} - X_{b a}$.
+\paragraph{Conventions.} Coordinate indices on the $d$-dimensional physical spacetime with metric $\gam$ (eventually taken to be the Minkowski metric $\eta$) are denoted by lowercase Greek letters $\mu, \nu, \ldots$.
+Among these, lowercase Latin letters $i, j, \ldots$ refer specifically to spatial coordinates. {We also decompose $x^i$ into the direction parallel to the wavevector ($\z$) and the transverse directions ($x^A = y , z , \ldots$).} Lowercase Latin letters $a, b, \ldots$ from the beginning of the alphabet are used for indices in the $(d{+}1)$-dimensional bulk spacetime with metric $g$, whose boundary is identified with the physical spacetime.
+Greek and latin indices are raised with the inverse metrics $\gam^{\mu \nu}$ and $g^{ab}$, respectively.
+Lastly, antisymmetrisation of indices is denoted with square brackets and it is not normalised, e.g., $X_{[a b]} = X_{a b} - X_{b a}$.